wxjiao/Is-ChatGPT-A-Good-Translator/README.md

 # Is ChatGPT A Good Translator?
-A Preliminary Study
+Yes For The GPT-4 Engine

 We conduct a preliminary evaluation of ChatGPT/GPT-4 for machine translation. [[V1]](https://wxjiao.github.io/downloads/tech_chatgpt_arxiv.pdf) [[V2-ArXiv]](https://arxiv.org/abs/2301.08745v2)